chris-short/devopsish.com/content/post/094/index.md

 [Getting started with Tmux](https://linuxize.com/post/getting-started-with-tmux/): It's part concept and part key bindings.

-[Containers as I didn't know them](https://itnext.io/containers-as-i-didnt-know-them-67cd4eaf3739): "Today let’s talk about how containers could make your life better even if you’ve sworn to never deploy your precious cat-ranking app to anything but bare metal."
+[Containers as I didn't know them](https://itnext.io/containers-as-i-didnt-know-them-67cd4eaf3739): "Today let's talk about how containers could make your life better even if you've sworn to never deploy your precious cat-ranking app to anything but bare metal."

 [A neglected serverless data store: Cloud Directory](https://cloudonaut.io/a-neglected-serverless-data-store-cloud-directory/): "I am convinced that Cloud Directory is a neglected Serverless data store that deserves much more attention."